garghi2000/Field_Emission_Imaging_Contrast_and_Resolution/README.md

 # matlab_chemical_contrast_supplementary_information
-This repository contains functions to analyze images as done in the chemical contrast paper.
-It is just a trial
+This repository contains some scripts to analyze images as done for the chemical contrast paper in the supplementary information.
+The function used will be available in nanolib soon.